Kadlick's Bye Week Report Card: Grading the Patriots Position by Position - CLNS Media

 When healthy, this offensive line is very good.
 Trent Brown, Mike Onwenu, and David Andrews are all top tier linemen in this league

 However, their health has completely thrown them off in 2022 and it’s completely hindering this offense.
 David Andrews being out with a concussion has effectively ruined rookie Cole Strange – so much so that the team had to bring in the benched Isaiah Wynn to take his place.
-Marcus Cannon was filling okat at filling Wynn’s void, and then he went to IR which shoveled Yodny Cajuste into the tackle role.
+Marcus Cannon was okay at filling Wynn’s void, and then he went to IR which shoveled Yodny Cajuste into the tackle role.
 It’s just been a complete mess and it’s ruining their franchise quarterback from the inside out.

 Defensive Line: B